UweTrottmann/tmdb-java/README.md

 tmdb-java
 ============

-A Java wrapper around the [TMDb v3 API][1] and a simple DSL for easy interaction, based upon [JakeWharton/trakt-java/][2].
+A Java wrapper around the [TMDb v3 API][1], based upon [JakeWharton/trakt-java/][2].

 Remote services are grouped into local service objects which can be centrally managed by a `ServiceManager` instance.
-The manager will act as a factory for all of the services and will automatically initialize them with your credentials and API key.
+The manager will act as a factory for all of the services and will automatically initialize them with your API key.

 Each service contains methods which correspond to a remote method.
 Each of these methods instantiates a class that will allow for you to build the